jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

     title="Repeatedly redrawing a table or chart is a way to memorize on autopilot.">
       <img src="/images/cascade.jpg"></a>

-  <figcaption>Just look at that chicken scratch diagram of the coagulation
+  <figcaption>A chicken scratch diagram of the coagulation cascade.
+Lacking
-  cascade.
-Lacking some details and not something I'd put on the refrigerator, but at least I now know the basic cascade.</figcaption>
+  some details and not something I'd put on the refrigerator, but at least I now know the basic cascade.</figcaption>

   </figure>
 </div>